Language

 Typically, the best time to ski and snowboard in Australia is July and August, when the snow is most reliable.
 However, ski resorts open from June to late September.
 And when those mega snowfalls hit, lifts can spin until October.
 Crikey!

 And you know what that equals?
 Pretty much year-round riding, baby!
 Yep, winters and summers flip when you head south of the equator.
 So, summer in the US is winter in Australia, and vice versa.
-And that means a ski resort is open somewhere around the globe nearly every month of the year.
+And that means a resort is open somewhere around the globe nearly every month of the year.
 Yew!

 Ski passes and lift tickets

 In each resort’s list of stats, we’ve mentioned the type of lift ticket on offer.
 And did you know that some Australian ski resorts are part of the big US ski pass options, such as the Ikon Pass, Epic Australia Pass, and the Mountain Collective?
-This means you can shred straight from North America to some of Oz’s ski resorts without switching lift tickets!
+This means you can shred straight from North America to some of Oz’s resorts without switching lift tickets!

 And some US lift tickets (such as the Epic Australia Pass) include unlimited access to multiple Australian ski resorts.
 So, you can hit Falls Creek, Perisher, and Mt.
 Hotham on the same getaway (road trip, anyone?).
-The Epic Australia Pass also includes days in listed European ski resorts, such as those throughout France’s Three Valleys.
+The Epic Australia Pass also includes days in listed European resorts, such as those throughout France’s Three Valleys.
 Now that’s our kind of convenience!

-Dope Mag’s best ski resorts in Australia
+Dope Mag’s top ski destinations in Australia

 But where is the best place to ride in Australia?
 Here’s the place to find out!
 Plus, you’ll discover a list of awards above every resort guide, highlighting our favorite elements about each place.
 These range from ‘family-friendly’ to ‘overall value’ and ‘nightlife’ (our personal fave!).

-FYI, we haven’t ranked these ski resorts in any particular order — think of this as an ultimate list rather than ranking from best to worst.
-Just use our awards to find a ski destination that meets your needs, and have the most bonzer trip ever!
+FYI, we haven’t ranked these resorts in any particular order — think of this as an ultimate list rather than ranking from best to worst.
+Just use our awards to find a destination that meets your needs, and have the most bonzer trip ever!

 1